Robust-to-Dynamics Optimization: Robust to linear dynamics linear programming

 where $P\mathrel{\mathop:}=\{x\in\R^n|\ Ax\leq b\}$ is a polyhedron and $G\in\mathbb{R}^{n\times n}$ is a given matrix.
 One can equivalently formulate an R-LD-LP as a linear program of a particular structure with an infinite number of constraints:

 The input to an R-LD-LP is fully defined\footnote{Whenever we study complexity questions around an R-LD-LP, we use the standard Turing model of computation (see, e.g.,~\cite{sipser2006introduction}) and consider instances where the entries of $c,A,b,G$ are rational numbers and hence the input can be represented with a finite number of bits.} by $c\in\R^n,A\in\R^{m\times n},b\in\R^m,G\in\R^{n\times n}.$ Note that a linear program can be thought of as a special case of an R-LD-LP where the matrix $G$ is the identity matrix.
-Problem (\ref{eq:R-LD-LP}), or equivalently problem (\ref{eq:R-LD-LP2}), has a simple geometric interpretation: we are interested in optimizing a linear function not over the entire polyhedron $P$, but over a subset of it that does not leave the polyhedron under the application of $G$, $G^2$, $G^3$, etc. Hence, the feasible set of an R-LD-LP is by definition the following set
+Problem (\ref{eq:R-LD-LP}), or equivalently problem (\ref{eq:R-LD-LP2}), has a simple geometric interpretation: we are interested in optimizing a linear function not over the entire polyhedron $P$, but over a subset of it that does not leave the polyhedron under the application of $G$, $G^2$, $G^3$, etc. Hence, the feasible set of an R-LD-LP is by definition the following set \aaa{ where $a_i^T$ and $b_i$ denote the $i$th row of $A$ and $b$, respectively.
+When written in this form, it is clear that R-LD-LP is a special case of a linear semi-inifite program (see, e.g., \cite[Sect.
+4]{LOPEZ2007491}).
+In this section, we exploit the special dynamics-based structure of R-LD-LP to characterize its complexity and determine subclasses of it that can be solved in polynomial time.}

-We start with a theorem on the basic properties of this set.
+We start with a theorem on the basic properties of \aaa{the set $\mathcal{S}$ in \eqref{eq:feasible.set.R-LD-LP}}.
 We recall that a set $T\subseteq\mathbb{R}^n$ is said to be \emph{invariant} under a dynamical system, if all trajectories of the dynamical system that start in $T$ remain in $T$ forever.
 We will simply say that a set is invariant if the underlying dynamical system is clear from the context.

 \begin{theorem} The set $\mathcal{S}$ in (\ref{eq:feasible.set.R-LD-LP}) has the following properties: \begin{enumerate}[(i)] \item It is closed, convex, and invariant. \item It is not always polyhedral (even when $A,b,G$ have rational entries). \item Testing membership of a given point to $\mathcal{S}$ is NP-hard. \end{enumerate} \end{theorem}